 Payroll isn’t for the faint of heart.
 Of those who are brave enough to tackle the intricacies of multistate taxation, FUTA credit reductions, payroll compliance, and wage garnishment, only a select few earn the full endorsement of the American Payroll Association (APA).

 Enter the few, the proud, the certified payroll professionals (CPP).
 Dating back to 1985, the CPP designation is reserved only for those who can demonstrate veteran expertise in the payroll field.
 Think you’re worthy of the title?
+Becoming a Certified Payroll Professional (CPP) is a significant step in your HR career.
 Here’s how to get certified.

 1. Determine Your Eligibility

 Not everyone qualifies to take the certification exam.
 While the APA doesn’t require applicants to be card-carrying members of the association, it does mandate that they meet a list of stringent requirements.
 First, you need to have served in a payroll-related role for at least three of the last five years.
 In special cases, the APA allows individuals with 18 to 24 months of payroll experience to take the exam if they successfully complete a comprehensive list of sanctioned courses.
 The more on-the-job experience you have, the fewer number of courses you need to take.

 2. Apply for the CPP